sawyerwatts/Checklists/featureHygiene.md

     - [ ] Also rigorously test with various inputs, possibly with fuzzing.
 - [ ] Monitoring: how do you ensure this feature keeps working?
 See [operations.md](./operations.md) for more.
+    - [ ] Related to timeouts, how long is a yellow warning?
 - [ ] Ensure design decisions are documented.
 - [ ] Ensure inlined docs, wiki, and README are up to date
     - [ ] Is there anything that would be important for a new dev to know?